Elvin!

-Elvin! is a jazz album by drummer Elvin Jones recorded in 1961 and 1962 and released on the Riverside label.
+Elvin! is a jazz album by drummer Elvin Jones, recorded in 1961 and 1962 and released on the Riverside label.
 It features Jones playing in a group with his brothers, trumpeter Thad (here playing cornet) and pianist Hank, along with tenor saxophonist Frank Foster, flautist Frank Wess and bassist Art Davis.

 Reception

-The Allmusic review stated "straight-ahead with a strong Count Basie feel.
-Jones is still recognizable on the fairly obscure material (only "You Are Too Beautiful" qualifies as a standard) and shows that he can cook in the fairly conventional setting.
-All of the musicians are in fine form" and awarded the album 3½ stars.
+The AllMusic review called the music "straight-ahead with a strong Count Basie feel...
+Jones is still recognizable on the fairly obscure material (only 'You Are Too Beautiful' qualifies as a standard) and shows that he can cook in the fairly conventional setting.
+All of the musicians are in fine form."